CharlesSchimmel/qmk_firmware/users/elpfen/readme.md

 ![nav](./assets/iris-nav.svg)

 ## Macros/Utility (MCR)
-Utility keys and macros that are used relatively infrequently.

-- VMBDn/Up/Mut (Volume-Media-Brightness): Volume on regular tap, media on ctl+tap, brightness on shift-tap.
-They're put on the angle-bracket keys and which sorta point in the right directions.

-- Lock: Win-L on L key for mnemonic "Lock"
+- Win-L on L key for mnemonic "Lock"
-- CAD/Unlok: Ctl-Alt-Delete on U for "Unlock"
+- Ctl-Alt-Delete on U for "Unlock"
-- Sleep: on S key for "Sleep"
+- Sleep on S key for "Sleep"
-- CtShEsc: Ctl-Sh-Esc on somewhat close to Escape
-- PrntScr: PrntScr on G for "screenGrab"
+- PrntScr on G for "screenGrab"

 ![macro](./assets/iris-macro.svg)